Responding to app store reviews 101: app store review guidelines and where to start

 3. Update your reply to a feature request after releasing it

 If you’ve got a minute (or better yet - a premade template) let your users know that you’ve introduced a feature they requested before.
 Make a tag with the feature name and mark the similar feature request reviews.
 Use auto-answers to speed things up.
-This approach often incites the users to update their review and the rating of your app.
+This approach often incites the users to update their reviews and the rating of your app.

 4. Don’t remove your answers after the review update